initMAX/Zabbix-Items-LinkedIn-Followers/README.md

 ## Host creation

-The next step in this demonstration is to create a basic guest to monitor the number of followers.
+The next step in this demonstration is to create a basic dummy host to monitor the number of followers.

 **Host**: Followers